wso2/docker-apim/dockerfiles/ubuntu/apim/README.md

 #### 2. Build the Docker image.

 - Navigate to `<AM_DOCKERFILE_HOME>` directory. <br>
+- Change <APIM_DIST_URL> in Dockerfile to the location of the product pack.
   Execute `docker build` command as shown below.
 ```
 docker build -t wso2am:4.2.0 .